uias/Pageboy/README.md

 ```

 #### didScrollToPosition
-The page view controller was scrolled to a relative position along the way transitioning to a new page.
+Scrolled to a relative position along the way transitioning to a new page.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,